 Of course, if you're a little bit more developed or established in your business, I highly recommend one-on-one coaching with me.
 That's a great idea if you're already earning an income in your business and you want to take it to the next level.

-If you’re just interested in business and thinking that you’re ready to become a professional Tarot reader and crate an online business, I would suggest checking out my free business videos at BiddyTarot.com/Tarot-business-videos.
+If you're just interested in business and thinking that you’re ready to become a professional Tarot reader and create an online business, I would suggest checking out my free business videos.

 Hopefully today I've been able to support you or I can support you also in the future.
 I really, really want you to succeed.
 Nothing pleases me more than seeing awesome Tarot readers going out there, creating amazing businesses and spreading that Tarot gift through the world.